0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Conclusion

 \section{Conclusion}

 The $0/1$ loss function ideally characterizes the constraints of SAA.
-However, due to its discontinuous nature, it impedes the development of numerical algorithms solving SAA for a long time.
-In this paper, we managed to address a general $0/1$ constrained optimization problem that includes SAA as a special case.
-One of the key factors of such a success resulted from the derivation of the normal cone to the feasible set.
-Another crucial factor was the establishment of the $\tau$-stationary equations, a type of optimality condition that allows us to exploit the smooth Newton type method.
-We feel that those results could be extended to a more general case where equalities or inequalities constraints are included in model \eqref{SCP}, which deserves future investigation as the general model has more practical applications \cite{hong2011sequential,curtis2018sequential}.
+However, due to its discontinuous nature, it has impeded the development of numerical algorithms for solving SAA for a long time.
+In this paper, we studied a general $0/1$ constrained optimization problem, directly applicable to addressing SAA.
+One key factor contributing to this success was the derivation of the normal cone to the feasible set.
+Another crucial factor was the establishment of the $\tau$-stationary equations, a type of optimality condition that enables us to leverage the semismooth Newton-type method. { The theorems regarding the optimality and the algorithm can be extended to encompass a broader case.
+For instance, we could incorporate additional equality or inequality constraints \cite{hong2011sequential,curtis2018sequential} into \eqref{SCP}.
+However, we may need to reformulate the complementarity conditions as equations using nonlinear complementarity problem functions.
+This adjustment would allow us to continue to use semismooth Newton-type methods, worthy of further investigation.}